Peer-Reviewed Publications

 Climate change mitigation has been one of the world’s most salient issues for the past three decades.
 However, global policy attention has been partially diverted to address the COVID-19 pandemic for the past two years.
 Here, we explore the impact of the pandemic on the frequency and content of climate change discussions on Twitter for the period of 2019 – 2021.
 Consistent with the “finite pool of worry” hypothesis, both at the annual level and on a daily basis, a larger number of COVID-19 cases and deaths is associated with a smaller number of “climate change” tweets.
 Climate change discussion on Twitter decreased despite (a) a larger Twitter daily active usage in 2020 and 2021, (b) greater coverage of climate change in traditional media in 2021, (c) a larger number of North Atlantic ocean hurricanes, and (d) a larger wildland fires area in the United States in 2020 and 2021.
 Further evidence supporting the finite pool of worry is the significant relationship between daily COVID-19 cases/deaths on the one hand and the public sentiment and emotional content of “climate change” tweets on the other.
 In particular, increasing COVID-19 numbers decrease negative sentiment in climate change tweets and the emotions related to worry and anxiety, such as fear and anger.

-Psychological Reactance to Vaccine Mandates on Twitter: A Study of Sentiments towards Vaccines and Public Health Officials on Twitter in the United States (under review)
+Psychological Reactance to Vaccine Mandates on Twitter: A Study of Sentiments towards Vaccines and Public Health Officials on Twitter in the United States (minor revision at the Journal of Public Health Policy)

 Pei-Hsun Hsieh